 Moving Averages: September Month-End Update

-The S&P 500 closed September with a monthly loss of 2.64%.
-All three S&P 500 MAs and four of the five Ivy Portfolio ETF MAs are signaling "Cash".
+The S&P 500 closed September with a monthly loss of 0.12%, coincidentally its second consecutive loss of 0.12%.
+All three S&P 500 MAs are signaling "invested" and all five Ivy Portfolio ETF MAs are signaling "invested".
 In the table, monthly closes that are within 2% of a signal are highlighted in yellow.

 The Ivy Portfolio